coins-docs/coins-docs.github.io/_pages/rest-api.md

 # Change log:

-2025-10-31: Added the `/openapi/v1/check-sys-status` endpoint for checking system status.

 2022-09-12: change 'Cancel All Open Orders on a Symbol' API  request parameter 'symbol' as required.

 2022-09-09: update orderId/transactTime/time/updateTime returning number instead of string in order related interfaces.